 - Miracle City - Text by Anders Sandberg

-A former xenosophont world, encrusted with fractal buildings extending far into orbit.
+A planet/megastructure constructed by a former xenosophont civilization that is encrusted with fractal buildings that extend far into orbit.

 - Morogai (also called Ho'th'lhu'ooht) - Text by Anders Sandberg

-Planet where in 5840 the statesbeing and power Ho'th'hss'to'luh underwent ascencion to at least second singularity level, possibly more.
-The computronium conglomerate housing the post-To'u'l association has become known as Ho'th'hss'lho University, an important nexus of post-To'u'l and posthuman education in the middle region MPA.
+Planet where in 5840 AT the statesbeing and power Ho'th'hss'to'luh underwent ascension to at least second singularity level, possibly more.
+The computronium conglomerate housing the post-To'u'lh association has become known as Ho'th'hss'lho University, an important nexus of post-To'u'lh and posthuman education in the middle region MPA.